wkaisertexas/tranzlate/README.md

 ◆  Translating README.md...
 ```

-> Markdown translation is currently a beta feature and untested.
+> Note: Markdown translation is in beta.
 Please report any issues you encounter.

 ## Common Issues